Nicolaus Copernicus Polish Saturday School in Birmingham

 - The care of the remaining children is paramount.
 It is imperative that they return to the home site as quickly as possible, while a senior staff/volunteers member remains at the visit site to co-ordinate contact between security staff/volunteers and the child’s parents/carers.

-In the event of a room or rooms on the premises being used by other organisations, the letting agreement should ensure that the hiring organisation works to approved child protection procedures and/or that those hiring the room(s) read and agree to abide by these guidelines.
+In the event of a room or rooms on the premises being used by other organizations, the letting agreement should ensure that the hiring organization works to approved child protection procedures and/or that those hiring the room(s) read and agree to abide by these guidelines.